Pontic Greeks: Genocide and population exchange

-Remaining architecture and settlements
+Architecture and settlements

 During their millennia-long presence on the Black Sea's southern coast, Pontic Greeks constructed a number of buildings, some of which still stand today.
 Many structures sit in ruins.
 Others, however, enjoy active use; one example is Nakip Mosque in Trabzon, originally built as a Greek Orthodox church during the 900s or 1000s.

-Ancient Greeks reached and settled the Black Sea by the 700s BCE; Sinope was perhaps the earliest colony.
+Ancient Greeks reached and settled the Black Sea by the 700s BC; Sinope was perhaps the earliest colony.
 According to the Pontic Greek historian Strabo, Greeks from the existing colony of Miletus settled the Pontus region.
 Some walls from an early fortification stand in the modern Turkish city of Sinop (renamed from Sinope).
-These fortifications may date back to early Greek colonization in the 600s BCE.
+These fortifications may date back to early Greek colonization in the 600s BC.
 During late Ottoman and recent Turkish times, the fortress housed a state prison.

-Between 281 BCE and 62 CE, the Mithridatic kings ruled the Pontos region and called it the Kingdom of Pontus.
+Between 281 BC and 62 AD, the Mithridatic kings ruled the Pontos region and called it the Kingdom of Pontus.
 While the ruling dynasty was Persian in origin, many kings had Greek ancestry, as Pontic rulers often married Seleucid nobility.
 Some of these Persian/Greek rulers were interred in the Tombs of the kings of Pontus.
 Their necropolis is still visible in Amasya.

-One Pontic king, Pharnaces I of Pontus, may have built Giresun Castle in the 100s BCE.
+One Pontic king, Pharnaces I of Pontus, may have built Giresun Castle in the 100s BC.
 There's also a chance it was built during medieval times.
 From the castle, the Black Sea and much of Giresun are visible.

 Many other structures date back to Greek occupation in ancient times.
-Ancient Greeks inhabited Giresun, then called Kerasous, from the 5th century BCE.
+Ancient Greeks inhabited Giresun, then called Kerasous, from the 5th century BC.
 During this time, they must also have used Giresun Island.
 The poet Apollonius of Rhodes mentioned this island in his best-known epic, the Argonautica.
 Altars on the island date to the Classical or Hellenistic period.
 Its use as a religious center continued after the rise of Christianity in the region.
-During Byzantine times, likely in the 400s or 500s, a monastic complex was built on the island, dedicated to either St Phocas of Sinope or Mary.
+During Byzantine times, likely in the 400s or 500s AD, a monastic complex was built on the island, dedicated to either St Phocas of Sinope or Mary.
 It functioned both as a religious center and as a fortress.

 Many old Pontic Greek city-states remain in ruins.
 One is Athenae, an archaeological site near modern Pazar.
 It sat on the Black Sea coast and housed a temple to Athena.

 After Christianity spread to the Pontus region in Roman times, Pontic Greeks began constructing a number of churches, monasteries, and other religious buildings.
 The Virgin Mary Monastery in Şebinkarahisar District, Giresun Province may be one of the oldest Greek Orthodox monasteries in the region; Turkish archaeologists suspect it may date to the 2nd century.
 The monastery is made of carved stone and built into a cave.
-As of the mid-2010s, it's open for tourism.
+As of the mid-2010s, it was open for tourism.